Yen approaches new peak as USD weakens

 Huyền Mai |

-The yen weakened against the dollar on concerns about Trump tariffs, but expectations of a BoJ rate hike helped limit losses.
-Investors await US economic data.
+The Yen weakened against the USD due to concerns about Trump's tariffs, but expectations of a BoJ rate hike helped limit the decline.
+Investors waiting for US economic data.

 Huyền Mai |

-The yen weakened on concerns about new Trump tariffs, but expectations of a BoJ rate hike helped limit losses.
-Markets await U.S. economic data this week.
+The Yen weakened due to concerns about Mr. Trump's new tax, but expectations of a BoJ rate hike helped limit the decline.
+The market is waiting for US economic data this week.

 Thanh Vân |

-Bank of Japan (BOJ) interest rate expectations and positive economic data supported the Yen, helping the USD/JPY pair maintain the 154 level.
+Expectations of interest rates from the Bank of Japan (BOJ) and positive economic data have supported the Yen, helping the USD/JPY pair maintain at 154.